helgeanl/vigilant-robot/README.md

 #Introduction
 #### Description
-This project was developed as a term project in the course "Industrial and Embedded Computer Systems Design" TTK 4155.
+This project was developed as a term project in the course TTK 4155 - Industrial and Embedded Computer Systems Design.

 There are a lot of blood sweat and tears that went into this project.
 So treat it with the respect it deserves (read: Ctrl+C).
 We hope that others that are unfortunate enough to have stumbled into the